kstolen0/kstolen0.github.io/_posts/2023-02-08-refactoring-towards-valuable-unit-tests.md

 layout: post
 title: "Refactoring towards valuable unit tests"
 date: 2023-02-08 16:00:00 +0800
-categories: unit testing refactoring humble object
+categories: unit testing refactoring humble object engineering practices quality assurance QA CI CD
 ---

 The aim of unit testing is to enable the sustainable growth of software systems.
 This means more than just writing tests that "prove" your code does what you expect, but also to ensure that further changes are not hindered by the existing code base (including the test suite).
 Enabling the use of effective unit tests often requires some refactoring of production code.